cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 ##### Validation Rules

 - Access rules can only be created for routes on domains where `enforce_access_rules` is true (i.e., domains created with `--enforce-access-rules`)
+- Access rules cannot be created for routes on internal domains (domains created with `--internal`).
+Traffic to internal domains bypasses GoRouter entirely via container-to-container networking, so GoRouter cannot enforce access rules.
+Cloud Controller rejects the request with a 422 error.
 - `cf:any` cannot be combined with other selectors on the same route.
 If a route has a `cf:any` rule, no other rules (`cf:app:...`, `cf:space:...`, `cf:org:...`) can be added.
 - Duplicate selectors on the same route are rejected with an error
 - Rule names must be unique per route